$451.80 Million in Sales Expected for John Bean Technologies Co. (NYSE:JBT) This Quarter

-Equities analysts forecast that John Bean Technologies Co.
-(NYSE:JBT) will announce $451.80 million in sales for the current quarter, Zacks Investment Research reports.
-Three analysts have issued estimates for John Bean Technologies’ earnings.
-The lowest sales estimate is $450.20 million and the highest is $454.50 million.
-John Bean Technologies reported sales of $411.50 million in the same quarter last year, which indicates a positive year over year growth rate of 9.8%.
-The company is scheduled to report its next quarterly earnings results on Monday, July 26th.
+Analysts forecast that John Bean Technologies Co.
+(NYSE:JBT) will announce $451.80 million in sales for the current fiscal quarter, Zacks Investment Research reports.
+Three analysts have issued estimates for John Bean Technologies’ earnings, with the lowest sales estimate coming in at $450.20 million and the highest estimate coming in at $454.50 million.
+John Bean Technologies posted sales of $411.50 million during the same quarter last year, which would indicate a positive year over year growth rate of 9.8%.
+The business is scheduled to issue its next quarterly earnings report on Monday, July 26th.

-On average, analysts expect that John Bean Technologies will report full-year sales of $1.85 billion for the current financial year, with estimates ranging from $1.83 billion to $1.86 billion.
-For the next fiscal year, analysts forecast that the company will post sales of $2.00 billion, with estimates ranging from $1.93 billion to $2.07 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of sell-side research analysts that cover John Bean Technologies.
+According to Zacks, analysts expect that John Bean Technologies will report full year sales of $1.85 billion for the current fiscal year, with estimates ranging from $1.83 billion to $1.86 billion.
+For the next year, analysts forecast that the company will post sales of $2.00 billion, with estimates ranging from $1.93 billion to $2.07 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side analysts that cover John Bean Technologies.

-John Bean Technologies (NYSE:JBT) last released its quarterly earnings results on Sunday, April 25th.
-The industrial products company reported $0.90 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.78 by $0.12.
+John Bean Technologies (NYSE:JBT) last issued its quarterly earnings data on Sunday, April 25th.
+The industrial products company reported $0.90 EPS for the quarter, topping analysts’ consensus estimates of $0.78 by $0.12.
 John Bean Technologies had a net margin of 6.59% and a return on equity of 24.17%.
-The company had revenue of $417.80 million for the quarter, compared to the consensus estimate of $418.81 million.
-During the same quarter in the prior year, the firm earned $1.01 earnings per share.
-John Bean Technologies’s revenue was down 8.7% on a year-over-year basis.
+The business had revenue of $417.80 million for the quarter, compared to analysts’ expectations of $418.81 million.
+During the same quarter last year, the company earned $1.01 EPS.
+The business’s revenue was down 8.7% on a year-over-year basis.

-In other news, EVP David C. Burdakin sold 4,000 shares of the firm’s stock in a transaction that occurred on Monday, March 1st.
+In related news, EVP David C. Burdakin sold 4,000 shares of the business’s stock in a transaction dated Monday, March 1st.
 The shares were sold at an average price of $150.25, for a total transaction of $601,000.00.
-Following the transaction, the executive vice president now directly owns 42,912 shares of the company’s stock, valued at $6,447,528.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, Director Polly B. Kawalek sold 1,800 shares of John Bean Technologies stock in a transaction that occurred on Monday, May 3rd.
-The shares were sold at an average price of $145.56, for a total transaction of $262,008.00.
-Following the sale, the director now directly owns 67,820 shares of the company’s stock, valued at approximately $9,871,879.20.
+Following the transaction, the executive vice president now directly owns 42,912 shares in the company, valued at $6,447,528.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, Director Caroline Maury Devine sold 236 shares of the company’s stock in a transaction dated Wednesday, March 17th.
+The shares were sold at an average price of $139.36, for a total transaction of $32,888.96.
+Following the sale, the director now directly owns 49,879 shares of the company’s stock, valued at approximately $6,951,137.44.
 The disclosure for this sale can be found here.
-Insiders have sold 10,369 shares of company stock valued at $1,507,545 over the last three months.
-Insiders own 2.20% of the company’s stock.
+Insiders have sold 10,369 shares of company stock valued at $1,507,545 over the last quarter.
+2.20% of the stock is owned by company insiders.

-Hedge funds have recently modified their holdings of the business.
-BlackRock Inc. increased its stake in shares of John Bean Technologies by 5.4% during the first quarter.
-BlackRock Inc. now owns 5,217,118 shares of the industrial products company’s stock valued at $695,649,000 after buying an additional 266,258 shares during the period.
-Champlain Investment Partners LLC grew its holdings in John Bean Technologies by 1.9% during the 1st quarter.
-Champlain Investment Partners LLC now owns 1,725,980 shares of the industrial products company’s stock worth $230,142,000 after acquiring an additional 32,750 shares in the last quarter.
-JPMorgan Chase & Co. increased its position in John Bean Technologies by 9.8% during the 1st quarter.
-JPMorgan Chase & Co. now owns 1,252,987 shares of the industrial products company’s stock valued at $167,073,000 after purchasing an additional 111,750 shares during the period.
-Artisan Partners Limited Partnership raised its holdings in shares of John Bean Technologies by 2.4% in the 4th quarter.
-Artisan Partners Limited Partnership now owns 1,060,247 shares of the industrial products company’s stock valued at $120,730,000 after purchasing an additional 25,322 shares in the last quarter.
-Finally, Alliancebernstein L.P. lifted its position in shares of John Bean Technologies by 1.8% in the 1st quarter.
-Alliancebernstein L.P. now owns 940,575 shares of the industrial products company’s stock worth $125,416,000 after purchasing an additional 17,049 shares during the period.
+Several institutional investors have recently modified their holdings of the company.
+Squarepoint Ops LLC increased its holdings in shares of John Bean Technologies by 8.5% in the first quarter.
+Squarepoint Ops LLC now owns 6,422 shares of the industrial products company’s stock valued at $856,000 after purchasing an additional 501 shares during the last quarter.
+Paloma Partners Management Co grew its holdings in John Bean Technologies by 84.8% in the 1st quarter.
+Paloma Partners Management Co now owns 5,702 shares of the industrial products company’s stock valued at $760,000 after buying an additional 2,616 shares in the last quarter.
+Oppenheimer Asset Management Inc. increased its stake in shares of John Bean Technologies by 10.4% in the 1st quarter.
+Oppenheimer Asset Management Inc. now owns 5,337 shares of the industrial products company’s stock worth $712,000 after acquiring an additional 504 shares during the last quarter.
+Millennium Management LLC purchased a new position in shares of John Bean Technologies during the 1st quarter worth $4,383,000.
+Finally, D. E. Shaw & Co.
+Inc. raised its holdings in shares of John Bean Technologies by 35.9% during the 1st quarter.
+D. E. Shaw & Co.
+Inc. now owns 77,206 shares of the industrial products company’s stock worth $10,295,000 after acquiring an additional 20,381 shares during the period.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
-Stockholders of record on Thursday, May 27th will be given a dividend of $0.10 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
+Stockholders of record on Thursday, May 27th will be given a $0.10 dividend.
 The ex-dividend date is Wednesday, May 26th.
 This represents a $0.40 annualized dividend and a dividend yield of 0.30%.
-John Bean Technologies’s dividend payout ratio (DPR) is 8.06%.
+John Bean Technologies’s dividend payout ratio (DPR) is presently 8.06%.

 About John Bean Technologies